ejschmitt/delayed_job_web/README.markdown

 ## Authenticating with Devise and Warden

-This can be accomplished in the routes.rb file using an `authenticated`.
-Note, do not use an `authenticate` block as this forces an authentication check and redirects can be screwy, [see here](http://excid3.com/blog/rails-tip-5-authenticated-root-and-dashboard-routes-with-devise/) for more information.
+This can be accomplished in the routes.rb file using an `authenticated` callback.
+Note, do not use an `authenticate` callback as this forces an authentication check and redirects can be screwy, [see here](http://excid3.com/blog/rails-tip-5-authenticated-root-and-dashboard-routes-with-devise/) for more information.

 A simple user check looks like this: